yhtMinceraft1010X/liferay-portal/modules/util/source-formatter/src/main/resources/documentation/checks/xml_service_finder_name_check.markdown

 ## XMLServiceFinderNameCheck

+The rules for finder name:

+- Only one finder column: Finder name should be finder-colum.

-Finder names in `service.xml` should be combined by finder colume names(at least the first character) following by each comparator prefix with delimiter `_`.
+- Two or more finder columns: Finder names in `service.xml` should be combined by finder colume names(at least the first character) following by each comparator prefix with delimiter `_`.

-- Comparator prefixes:
+### Comparator prefixes:

 Comparator | Prefix
 -------------- | ------------